First Sino-Japanese War: Factional rivalry and ascendancy of the Min clan

 During the 1880s two rival factions emerged in Korea.
 One was a small group of reformers that had centered around the Gaehwadang (Enlightenment Party), which had become frustrated at the limited scale and arbitrary pace of reforms.
 The members who constituted the Enlightenment Party were well-educated Koreans and most were from the yangban class.
 They were impressed by the developments in Meiji Japan and were eager to emulate them.
-Members included Kim Ok-gyun, Pak Yung-hio, Hong Yeong-sik, Seo Gwang-beom, and Soh Jaipil.
-The group was also relatively young; Pak Yung-hio came from a prestigious lineage related to the royal family and was 23, Hong was 29, Seo Gwang-beom was 25, and Soh Jaipil was 20, with Kim Ok-gyun being the oldest at 33.
-All had spent some time in Japan; Pak Yung-hio had been part of a mission sent to Japan to apologize for the Imo incident in 1882.
-He had been accompanied by Seo Gwang-beom and by Kim Ok-gyun, who later came under the influence of Japanese modernizers such as Fukuzawa Yukichi.
-Kim Ok-gyun, while studying in Japan, had also cultivated friendships with influential Japanese figures and became the de facto leader of the group.
+Members included Kim Okkyun, Pak Yŏnghyo, Hong Yeong-sik, Seo Gwang-beom, and Philip Jaisohn.
+The group was also relatively young; Pak Yung-hio came from a prestigious lineage related to the royal family and was 23, Hong was 29, Seo Gwang-beom was 25, and Soh Jaipil was 20, with Kim Okkyun being the oldest at 33.
+All had spent some time in Japan; Pak Yung-hio had been part of a mission sent to Japan to apologise for the Imo incident in 1882.
+He had been accompanied by Seo Gwang-beom and by Kim Okkyun, who later came under the influence of Japanese modernizers such as Fukuzawa Yukichi.
+Kim Okkyun, while studying in Japan, had also cultivated friendships with influential Japanese figures and became the de facto leader of the group.
 They were also strongly nationalistic and desired to make their country truly independent by ending Chinese interference in Korea's internal affairs.